 - Advising clients on important aspects of their travel plans.
 This may include providing information on passports, visas, customs, insurance, vaccinations, and trip cancellation policies.

 - Keeping accurate records of client bookings, such as payments, travel dates, flight numbers, and hotel check-in and check-out dates

-Due to the customer-forward nature of travel agent jobs, it’s ideal to be passionate about and/or have experience in hospitality.
-Those that make the best travel agents tend to be versatile and have a friendly personality where they’re concerned with keeping clients happy, comfortable, and safe.
+Due to the customer-focused nature of travel agent jobs, it’s ideal to be passionate about and/or have experience in hospitality.
+Those who make the best travel agents tend to be versatile and have a friendly personality where they’re concerned with keeping clients happy, comfortable, and safe.

 A bachelor’s degree in business management is a great starting place for those interested in becoming a travel agent.
 This type of degree will give you experience and knowledge in finances, marketing, organization, and strategy.
 This is key for those who are working with multiple clients, vendors, handling budgets, and marketing themselves to clients.
 A bachelor’s degree can help you stand out from other candidates in working for larger companies and organizations as well.